encoredev/encore/docs/develop/databases.md

 - ... and so on

 If that happens, Encore records that it tried to apply the migration but failed.
-In that case it's possible that one part of the migration was successfully applied but another part was not.
+In that case, it's possible that one part of the migration was successfully applied but another part was not.

 In order to ensure safety, Encore marks the migration as "dirty" and expects you to manually resolve the problem.
 This information is tracked in the `schema_migrations` table: